mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

 *First Day*

 - [ ] Post new staff member's bio to the `Welcome channel <https://community.mattermost.com/private-core/channels/welcome>`_ using the hashtag **#newcolleague**.
+- [ ] Add new staff to relevant aliases (e.g. sales@mattermost.com).
+Note: If you do not have manager access to the alias(es), please contact the People team (people@mattermost.com).

 ---------------------------------------------------------
 Departmental Onboarding Checklists